meginwinnipeg/workshops/content/handson/powerbi1/content/intropbi1.md

 ---
 layout: default
-title: Introduction to QGIS
+title: Introduction to PowerBI
-parent: QGIS 1
+parent: PowerBI 1
 grand_parent: Workshops
 nav_order: 1
 ---

-# Introduction to QGIS
+# Introduction to PowerBI

 *Follow along and interact with the slides below if you want:*
 <br>